-Trump says he could meet North Korea’s Kim at DMZ
+DMZ diplomacy: Kim accepts Trump invite to meet at border

-OSAKA, Japan (AP) — Eyeing a history-making photo opportunity, President Donald Trump issued a Twitter invitation Saturday to North Korea’s Kim Jong Un to meet for a handshake during a visit to the demilitarized zone with South Korea.
+Trump said he looked forward to meeting with Kim, but sought to tamp down expectations, predicting it would be “very short,” he said.
+“Virtually a handshake, but that’s OK.
+A handshake means a lot.”

+Officials spent Sunday morning working out logistical and security details, Trump said during an earlier appearance with Moon.

-The invitation, while long rumored in diplomatic circles, still struck as an impulsive display of showmanship by a president bent on obtaining a legacy-defining nuclear accord.
+The invitation, while long rumored in diplomatic circles, still came across as an impulsive display of showmanship by a president bent on obtaining a legacy-defining nuclear deal.
 North Korea responded by calling the offer a “very interesting suggestion.”

-Presidential visits to the DMZ are traditionally treated as carefully guarded secrets for security reasons.
+Presidential visits to the DMZ are traditionally carefully guarded secrets for security reasons.
 White House officials couldn’t immediately say whether Kim had agreed to meet with Trump.
-The president himself claimed he wasn’t even sure Kim was in North Korea to accept the invitation.
+The president himself claimed before flying from Japan to South Korea that he wasn’t even sure Kim was in North Korea to accept the invitation.

-“All I did is put out a feeler, if you’d like to meet,” Trump said later of the message to Kim.
-He added, somewhat implausibly, that “I just thought of it this morning.”
+“All I did is put out a feeler, if you’d like to meet,” Trump said in Japan.
+He added, somewhat implausibly: “I just thought of it this morning.”

-Trump is scheduled to fly to South Korea later Saturday after the Group of 20 summit in Japan.
-He told reporters during a breakfast with Saudi Arabian Crown Prince Mohammed bin Salman that he would be visiting the heavily fortified area between the two Koreas.
+Before arriving in Seoul, Trump said at a news conference in Japan that he’d “feel very comfortable” crossing the border into North Korea if Kim showed up, saying he’d “have no problem” becoming the first U.S. president to step into North Korea.

-Shortly before the breakfast, Trump tweeted his invitation for Kim to meet him there.
-“If Chairman Kim of North Korea sees this, I would meet him at the Border/DMZ just to shake his hand and say Hello(?)!” he wrote.
+His comments followed hours after Trump asked for Kim to meet him there.
+“If Chairman Kim of North Korea sees this, I would meet him at the Border/DMZ just to shake his hand and say Hello(?)!” he tweeted.

 It was not immediately clear what the agenda, if any, would be for the potential third Trump-Kim meeting.

-Trump predicted that, “If he’s there we’ll see each other for two minutes.”
-Still, such a spectacle would present a valuable propaganda victory for Kim, who, with his family, has long been denied the recognition they sought on the international stage.
+“If he’s there we’ll see each other for two minutes,” Trump predicted.

+Such a spectacle would present a valuable propaganda victory for Kim, who, with his family, has long been denied the recognition they sought on the international stage.

-Despite Trump’s comments Saturday, he had told The Hill newspaper in an interview this week that he would be visiting the DMZ and “might” meet with Kim.
+Despite Trump’s comments Saturday, he had told The Hill newspaper in Washington in an interview this past week that he would be visiting the DMZ and “might” meet with Kim.
 The paper reported it had withheld Trump’s comments, citing security concerns by the White House.

-The North’s First Vice Foreign Minister Choe Son Hui said the meeting, if realized, would serve as “another meaningful occasion in further deepening the personal relations between the two leaders and advancing the bilateral relations.”
+North Korea’s first vice foreign minister, Choe Son Hui, said the meeting, if realized, would serve as “another meaningful occasion in further deepening the personal relations between the two leaders and advancing the bilateral relations.”

-South Korea’s presidential Blue House said in a tweet that Trump asked South Korean President Moon Jae-in at the G20 meetings whether he’d seen Trump’s Twitter message to Kim.
-When Moon replied he had, Trump said “(Let’s) try doing it” and raised his thumb, the Blue House said.
+Meeting with Trump at South Korea’s presidential Blue House on Sunday, Moon said when he saw Trump’s invitation to Kim, “I could really feel that the flower of peace was truly blossoming on the Korean peninsula.”
+Moon, who will accompany Trump to the DMZ, added that the meeting – if it happens – would be a “significant milestone in the peace process.”

 Trump’s summit with Kim in Vietnam earlier this year collapsed without an agreement for denuclearizing the Korean Peninsula.
-He became the first sitting U.S. president to meet with the leader of the isolated nation last year in Singapore, where they signed a broad agreement to bring the North toward denuclearization.
+He became the first sitting U.S. president to meet with the leader of the isolated nation last year, when they signed an agreement in Singapore to bring the North toward denuclearization.

-Substantive talks between the nations have largely broken down since then, as the North has balked at Trump’s insistence that it give up its weapons before it sees relief from crushing international sanctions.
+Substantive talks between the nations have largely broken down since then.
+The North has balked at Trump’s insistence that it give up its weapons before it sees relief from crushing international sanctions.

-Still, Trump has sought to publicly heap praise on Kim, who oversees an authoritarian government, in hopes of keeping the prospects of a deal alive, and the two have traded flowery letters in recent weeks.
+Still, Trump has sought to praise Kim, who oversees an authoritarian government, in hopes of keeping the prospects of a deal alive, and the two have traded flowery letters in recent weeks.

 Every president since Ronald Reagan has visited the 1953 armistice line, except for George H.W.
 Bush, who visited when he was vice president.
 The show of bravado and support for South Korea, one of America’s closest military allies, has evolved over the years to include binoculars and bomber jackets.